 Horse racing has been popular for many years, especially within the UK.
 That is why betting on horse racing is also becoming popular.
-Fans love the thrill when a little wager is placed, it has now become easier to get involved in online gambling.
+Fans love the thrill when a little wager is placed - it has now become easier to get involved in online gambling and you can identify the key considerations how to pick a horse at the races.
 If you want to find out more on the safest sites check out Casino.org UK - also, check out MegaJackpot Blog to find out which sites to avoid and tips on how to keep your money safe.

 Most Successful Trainers of all time - Frankel's Ascot Moments